joedlopes/unity-tutorial/01-unity-basics/02_unity_base_objects.md

 1. **Initial Scene**: Set up tasks and call `CompleteTask` when each task is completed.
 2. **Next Scene**: Continue the game or tasks, and call `EndGame` when ready to end the game.
-3. **Final Scene**: Add a TextMeshProUGUI component to display the final score and assign it to the `finalScoreText` field in the `GameController`.
+3. **Final Scene**: Add a TextMeshProUGUI component to display the final score and assign it to the `finalScoreText` field in the `GameManager`.

-By using this `GameController`, you can manage scene transitions, track task completion, and display the final score in your Unity game.
+By using this `GameManager`, you can manage scene transitions, track task completion, and display the final score in your Unity game.